travis-ci/docs-travis-ci-com/user/getting-started.md

    dist: trusty
    ```

-* If you need a more customizable, fully virtualized environment, use the Sudo
+* If you need a more customizable environment running in a virtual machine, use the Sudo
 Enabled infrastructure:

   ```yaml